hashicorp/consul/plugin/kubernetes/README.md

 ## Federation

 The *kubernetes* plugin can be used in conjunction with the *federation* plugin.
-Using this feature enables serving federated domains from the kubernetes clusters.
+Using this feature enables serving federated domains from the Kubernetes clusters.

     cluster.local {
         federation {